 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of the entity and its environment and the components of the system of internal control, including the risk assessment process and the board's process for responding to the risks of fraud and monitoring the system of internal control and how the board exercises oversight, as well as the outcomes.
-We refer to section "Financial risk management" of the directors' report for directors' fraud risk assessment.
+During our audit we obtained an understanding of the entity and its environment and the components of the system of internal control, including the risk assessment process and board's process for responding to the risks of fraud and monitoring the system of internal control and how those charged with governance exercise oversight, as well as the outcomes.
+We refer to section "Financial risk management" of the director's report for directors' fraud risk assessment.